Identity Theft: How To Minimize Your Risk

 Here are some email guidelines to help you guard against identity theft and fraud:

-• American First Finance will never email you with a request for information.
+• We will never email you with a request for information.

 • If anything in an email prompts you to provide any private information — don’t do it.